ShahjalalShohag/Competitive-Programming-A-Complete-Guideline/README.md

     - Instead of printing NO printed N0. (with a zero).
     - Are you erasing values from a set or an stl while parallelly traversing the elements of the stl?
 Please don’t.
 This is not nice!
-    - Don't use scanf or printf while useing ios_base.
+    - Don't use scanf or printf while using ios_base.

  - ### Topic List (As you are feeling lazy to collect them by yourself!)